palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

 loadocdelections
 ~~~~~~~~~~~~~~~~

-Load OCD elections models with raw/scraped CAL-ACCESS data.
+Load OCD elections models with data extracted and scraped from CAL-ACCESS.
 A component of the master ``processcalaccessdata`` command.

 This command runs the following management commands, in order:

 #. ``loadocdparties``
+#. ``loadocdballotmeasureelections``
 #. ``loadocdballotmeasurecontests``
 #. ``loadocdretentioncontests``
 #. ``loadocdcandidateelections``